Watchmaker Glossary

 Racket

-Adjusting device which allows the diurnal rate of the watch to be corrected by adjusting the length of the hairspring.
+Adjustment organ which allows the daytime running of the watch to be corrected by adjusting the length of the hairspring.

 Setting

-Set of operations tending to ensure that the watch runs smoothly.
-There are several kinds of settings depending on the desired precision (setting in different positions, setting at temperatures).
+All operations intended to ensure proper functioning of the watch.
+There are several types of adjustments depending on the precision sought (adjustment in different positions, adjustment at temperatures).

 Regulator

-Precision grandfather clock, usually fitted with a special dial whose hands are not coaxial.
+Precision floor clock, generally equipped with a special dial whose hands are not coaxial.

 Reassembly

-Installation of the various organs that make up the movement.
+Setting up the various organs that make up the movement.
 Operations (formerly entirely manual) are now highly automated.
-The human element, mainly for controls, is however always paramount.
+The human element, mainly for controls, is however always essential.

 Winder

-Mechanism which transmits via the input and output pallets, a constant force to the pendulum or the pendulum.
+Mechanism which transmits, via the input and output pallets, a constant force to the balance or pendulum.

-Automatic winding of the mainspring of a wristwatch via a flywheel which rotates according to the movements of the wearer's arm.
+Automatic winding of the mainspring of a wristwatch via a steering wheel which turns according to the movements of the wearer's arm.

-Mechanism used to keep a timepiece running during the winding operation.
+Mechanism used to keep a time instrument running during the winding operation.

-Device allowing, by means of a main spring, to arm a secondary spring or to raise a weight at regular and relatively close time intervals.
-Thanks to this device, it is possible to use as driving force the section of a mainspring which delivers a practically constant force to the train of a watch or a clock.
-The remontoire also makes it possible to use weights as the driving force of a mantel clock or a desk regulator.
-Since the weights are raised at regular intervals by the main spring, it is no longer necessary to have a great length for their stroke.
+Device allowing, by means of a main spring, to arm a secondary spring or to raise a weight at regular and relatively short time intervals.
+Thanks to this device, it is possible to use as a driving force the section of a mainspring which delivers a practically constant force to the gear of a watch or a clock.
+The equality winder also allows weights to be used as the driving force of a mantel clock or desk regulator.
+The weights being raised at regular intervals by the main spring, it is no longer necessary to have a great length for their travel.

 Repetition

-Striking watch, which indicates the hours by a chime when a pusher or a lock is activated.
-There are several kinds of repeats: quarter repeat, which sounds a low stroke for the hours and two strokes for each quarter, one low and the other high; five-minute repeater, which strikes the hours, quarters and five minutes in addition to a quarter; minute repeater, which strikes the hours, quarters and minutes; Grande Sonnerie, which strikes the hours and quarters in passing (automatically) and repeats the entire strike by the action of a pusher; chime repetition, where the quarters are sounded on three or four gongs giving different tones.
+Chiming watch, which indicates the hours with a chime when a pusher or lock is activated.
+There are several kinds of repeaters: quarter repeater, which sounds a low stroke for the hours and two strokes for each quarter, one low and the other high; five-minute repeater, which sounds the hours, quarters and five minutes in addition to a quarter; minute repeater, which sounds the hours, quarters and minutes; grande sonnerie, which strikes the hours and quarters in passing (automatically) and repeats the entire chime by pressing a pusher; chime repetition, where the quarters are sounded on three or four timbres giving different tones.

 Rest